My Qatar travel summary:

 A young family on scooters exploring Doha

-Qatar is also one of the safest countries in the world, so we were able to park our scooters everywhere without worries that somebody would steal or bother about them.
+Qatar is one of the safest countries in the world.
+We parked our scooters anywhere without worrying about theft or damage.

 Affectionate Airbnb hosts introduce us to local life